Loading...

 Creating a mailing list can be easy:

-Store member emails: We recommend using Google Sheets as you can access the list from any computer, share it with co-leaders, and avoid the risk of losing the list if your computer crashes.
+Store member emails: We recommend using as you can access the list from any computer, share it with co-leaders, and avoid the risk of losing the list if your computer crashes.

 Set up the sheet so that each email address is in a cell in a single column.
 You may also wish to include other information about your members, such as their names and phone numbers.
 Place this info in additional columns.